Some important pointers in sewing trims

 Related posts :

-How to add lace trims ?
+How to add lace trims to edges?

 Lace trims are one of those accents which add a lot of femininity to a garment.
 You can sew the lace trim after completing the hem and keeping it on top of the hem with a straight stitch or set it so that it will project down from the hem.
 I prefer the second look.
 Checkout how to add lace like that.